-Post Discharge Peer Support Workers
+Post Discharge Peer

+Support Workers

-BHMHS employs Post Discharge Peer Support Workers.
-Peer support workers are people with lived experience of a mental illness.
+BHMHWS employs Post Discharge Peer Support Workers (PSWs).
+PSWs are people with lived experience of a mental illness.
 They use this experience to support other consumers and foster hope.

 Peer support is based on the belief that people who have faced, endured and overcome adversity can offer useful support, encouragement, hope and mentorship to others facing similar situations.